jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 This means that for the Fedora image to be a single layer, it had to be created in a single step.
 This single step could have been simply a `COPY` line after calling `FROM scratch`, which has been a [special case](https://github.com/moby/moby/pull/8827) in Docker for a long time, and made it into the OCI spec [almost immediately](https://github.com/opencontainers/umoci/blob/05c30365a67487176d42b4bf0fb5db9459dd54ec/CHANGELOG.md#000-rc2---2016-12-12).
 If you install a Linux distribution into a folder (you can just `dnf install --installroot=/some/folder <some package>` to install a full Fedora system into a folder, for example), and then `COPY` the whole folder into `/`, you have a container image with most of a distribution in it!<sup>1</sup>

-Knowing that every line you put in a Dockerfile adds a new layer makes the next line make a bit more sense:
+Knowing that every instruction you put in a Dockerfile adds a new layer makes the next line make a bit more sense:

 ```dockerfile
 RUN dnf -y install python3-pip \
  && pip3 install /app
 ```

-This is a single Dockerfile command, split onto two lines for readability.
-The `\` character is an escape that ignores the newline following it, so this line is equivalent to `RUN dnf -y install python3-pip && pip3 install /app`.
+This is a single Dockerfile instruction, split onto two lines for readability.
+The `\` character is an escape that ignores the newline following it, so this instruction is equivalent to the single line `RUN dnf -y install python3-pip && pip3 install /app`.
 This line makes sure we have `pip3` in our container's environment, which is the same Python package manager we used in exercise 1, and then installs our application - but not in editable development mode, or in a virtual environment.
-We don't need to worry about editable mode, because our container image is immutable (every layer is hashed!).
-We don't need to worry about a virtual environment, because we're not dirtying up our own systems inside this container.
+We don't need to worry about editable mode because our container image is immutable (every layer is hashed!).
+We don't need to worry about a virtual environment because we're not dirtying up our own systems inside this container.

-This COW layer would contain only the differences inside the container file system that are different from the previous step, where our source code was copied in, and this step, where the python package is installed.
-In this case that mostly means that the files are now in /usr/local/lib/python3.9/site-packages, because that's where `pip3` installs packages on Fedora 33 by default.
-Note that yes, we just modified a system directory with a `pip3 install` - and we didn't even call `sudo` or anything.
+This COW layer would contain only the differences inside the container file system that are different from the previous step, where our source code was copied in.
+In this case that mostly means that there are now some files in /usr/local/lib/python3.9/site-packages, because that's where `pip3` installs packages on Fedora 33 by default.
+Note that yes, we just modified a system directory with a `pip3 install` without `sudo`.
 Inside the container we appear to be running as `root`, so you may have even caught a warning message from pip flying by about using `pip` as root on your system.
 Mine said:

 ```console
 $ podman build . -f ex2/Dockerfile.py -t helloworld-py